-Management of pests requires an ecologically based knowledge and understanding of their biology, lifecycle and their interaction with host plants and their natural enemies.
-Also, climate and cropping practices will affect these dynamics and the resulting management strategy.
-The course will focus on management of insects and mites on plants with a special focus on how to apply insect ecological methods and biological control.
+Management of insect pest populations requires an ecologically based knowledge and understanding of their biology, lifecycles and their interactions with host plants and their natural enemies.
+Climate and cropping practices will affect these interactions and the resulting management strategy.
+The course will focus on management of insects and mites on plants, in the framework of insect ecology and biological control.

-- Applied insect-plant ecology and the influence of abiotic factors and agricultural practices on crop pest and their natural enemies
+- Applied insect-plant ecology and the influence of abiotic factors and agricultural practices on crop pests and their natural enemies

-- Natural enemy groups: predators, parasitoids, microorganisms, nematodes and their ecology: life cycles, and mechanisms of action in relation to their prey/host
+- Natural enemy groups: predators, parasitoids, microorganisms, nematodes, and their ecology: Life cycles and modes of action in relation to their prey/host

-- Methods for isolation and selection of biological control organisms, available commercial biocontrol organisms
+- Isolation and selection of biological control organisms, and commercially available organisms for biological control

-- Prevention of attacks and manipulation of pest insects and their natural enemies through rotation and choice of crop, functional biodiversity, cropping system
+- Prevention of attacks and manipulation of pest insects and their natural enemies, through crop management and enhancement of functional biodiversity in cropping system

-- Cases of practical application within agriculture, horticulture, forestry, husbandry, urban environment and other managed landscapes
+- Cases of practical application within agriculture, horticulture, and other managed landscapes

-The students will perform and report a limited set of experiments related to biological control.
-The options may vary from year to year.
+The students will perform a limited set of experiments related to biological control, including reporting on results.
+The options will vary from year to year.
 Examples are:

-- Insect prey and insect predator interactions (behaviour etc)
+- Insect prey and insect predator interactions (behaviour, preference, etc.)

-- The effect of temperature/diet/host plant on insect herbivore or predator
+- The effect of temperature/diet/host plant on insect herbivores or predators

 - Bio-assays using microorganisms for biological control

-Discussion of experiments in relation to relevant literature will be included in the students' short experimental reports.
+Discussion of the experiments and obtained results in relation to relevant literature will be included in the students' short experimental reports.